12 Cordyceps Benefits

 Cordyceps interestingly mimics the function of insulin, which allows the glucose (sugar) in your blood to enter your cells.

 As such, Cordyceps mushrooms may keep blood sugar levels in a healthy range.
-Though there is still much research on the impacts of Cordyceps, its potential for blood sugar regulation may prove beneficial.
+Although there is still much research to be done on the impacts of Cordyceps, its potential for blood sugar regulation may prove beneficial.

 2. May Support Heart Health